 Exemption from the SQE will only apply to qualified lawyers with practice rights on the basis of their prior qualifications or experience, and only from a whole component(s) of the SQE, including an equivalents degree to a UK degree or UK qualification through a UK ENIC Statement of Comparability.
 Exemption from the QLTS can be granted to lawyers who are able to demonstrate that they have the requisite knowledge of English law.
 The exemption can be from just one element or from a whole of a test.

 The SQE requires graduate students who are not qualified lawyers in another jurisdiction to complete a two-year Qualifying Work Experience (QWE) experience requirement.
 Foreign qualified lawyers are exempt from the QWE.
-So on this respect, there is no change compared to the QLTS which does not impose any experience or training requirement on foreign lawyers.
+So in this respect, there is no change compared to the QLTS which does not impose any experience or training requirement on foreign lawyers.

-As to English language test, candidates undertaking the QLTS or SQE are not subject to any English language requirement.
+As to the English language test, candidates undertaking the QLTS or SQE are not subject to any English language requirement.
 However, you should ensure that your standard of written, spoken, reading, and listening English is appropriate for the assessments otherwise you are unlikely to pass.
 In very limited circumstances, the SRA may impose an English language requirement to foreign qualified lawyers who may be exempt from SQE2.